stephenkettley/pension-calculator/README.md

 ## Engineering Decisions
 Although this project is intentionally small in scope, it was designed using many of the same engineering principles I would apply when building a larger production system.

-- Separated business logic from API routes to improve maintainability, readability, and testability.
+- Separated business logic from API routes to improve maintainability, readability, and testability, as well as allowing it to be consumed by other interfaces in the future if required.
 - Kept the frontend stateless by performing all financial calculations on the backend, ensuring a single source of truth for business logic.
 - Implemented strong typing throughout both the frontend and backend to improve reliability and reduce runtime errors.
 - Applied validation at multiple layers, including both client-side and server-side validation, to ensure data integrity.